 This is also a great method for people that overeat.
 I tend to see people that forget to count the snacks that they have throughout the day, and wonder why they are putting weight on.

 Your body will adjust itself to fasting, and you will find yourself not as hungry as you used to be.
-This allows you to properly record and maintain their nutrient intakes.
+This allows you to properly record and maintain the nutrient values of what you intake.

 In this fasting state, our bodies can break down extra fat that’s stored for the energy it needs.
 When we’re in ketosis, our body already mimics a fasting state, being that we have little to no glucose in our bloodstream, so we use the fats in our bodies as energy.

-While there are some weight loss advantages to fasting, it’s more for the convenience for timing, rather than the overall weight loss effects that it may have.
+While there are some weight loss advantages to fasting, it’s more for the convenience of timing.
+Do not fast solely for the weight loss if you do not enjoy doing it.
 There are other benefits, though, and we’ll discuss these too.

 Benefits of Intermittent Fasting

 There are a number of benefits shown that come from intermittent fasting.
 Some of these include blood lipid levels, longevity, cancer, and testosterone levels.
 Below, you’ll find a number of reasons on why intermittent fasting on a ketogenic diet may be a good thing for you:

 Fasting while training can lead to a number of benefits in the long run, including: